UX Invariants for AI-powered Software Engineering

 About the Author

-These UX invariants are distilled from real failure modes encountered across decades of UI development,now amplified by AI-generated code.
+These UX invariants are distilled from real failure modes encountered across decades of UI development, now amplified by AI-generated code.

-Licensing & Pricing Signals
+Licensing & Pricing

 UX Invariants are licensed, not subscribed to.